The consulting industry faces age-old and brand-new challenges today.

-- starting an online consulting business using ready-made solutions or custom development.
+- starting an online consultant business using ready-made solutions or custom development.

 Custom development means creating online consulting software from scratch.
-For building an online consulting website, you can either hire an in-house team of developers or outsource.
+For building an online consultant website, you can either hire an in-house or outsource a team of developers.

 Pros of Custom Development

-Custom development of a business consulting software will give you the right to decide what functionality your website should have and what it is going to look like.
+Custom development of business consulting software gives the right to decide what functionality a website should have and what it will look like.
 It is all up to you and your development team.

-Custom development is great in terms of integration abilities.
-Whether you want to integrate a payment solution or cloud storage – it’s all at your disposal.
+In terms of integration abilities, custom development is excellent.
+Whether you need to integrate a payment solution or cloud storage – it’s all at your disposal.

 Cons of Custom Development

-With digital transformation, time can be a major factor when deciding what method of digitalization to choose.
+With digital transformation, time can be a significant factor when deciding what method of digitalization to choose.
 Custom development takes time.
 Usually, it takes more than a month to build an MVP.

-Obviously, the easiest and fastest way to provide online consulting services is to use Zoom.
-It is video telephony, and online chat service provided through a cloud-based peer-to-peer software platform.
+The easiest and fastest way to provide online counselling is to use Zoom.
+It is a video telephony, and online chat service provided through a cloud-based peer-to-peer software platform.